 Things to consider - living at home

-- Check with Financial Aid to determine the amount of gift aid that will be lost if costs are reduced by living at home.
+- Check with Student Financial Services to determine the amount of gift aid that will be lost if costs are reduced by living at home.

 - Be sure to factor in the real cost incurred when living at home.
 Consider the financial costs of commuting (gas, maintenance, insurance, parking), food (groceries for meals eaten at home and “on the road” meals) and utilities (hot water, heat, electricity).